oftlisp/oftb/README.md

 This repo also contains ministd, the trimmed-down version of the standard library used when bootstrapping.
 Notably, ministd does not provide any macros.
+Functions that normally exist as a variadic macro version and a fixed-arity function version are usually defined with a fixed arity.

 ## License